Division of Responsibilities

 The Non-Executive Directors have expertise which complements that of the Executive Directors.
 Between them, the Non-Executives have experience in fields such as construction and engineering, marketing, various consumer facing industries, HR, executive leadership coaching, banking and finance.

 The collective experience of the Non-Executives allows them to make valuable contributions to Board discussions, providing insight, strategic guidance, a diversity of views and constructive challenge to the Executive Directors.
 For further information on the skills and contribution of each Director please view the Board of Directors page.

-Only Non-Executive Directors are members of the Board’s Audit, Remuneration and Nomination Committees.
+Only Non-Executive Directors are members of the Board’s Audit & Risk, Remuneration and Nomination Committees.
 The Chairman holds meetings with the Non-Executive Directors without the Executive Directors being present.